 (2016 - present)

-The image above was featured in the Amtrak Magazine, National in August/September in an article about the Media Lab entitled "The Land of What If."
+The image above shows the TF8 actuator I built for my PhD.
+This image was featured in the Amtrak Magazine, National (August 2018) in an article entitled "The Land of What If."

 TF8 Knee and Ankle Powered Prostheses

-My PhD has been the design, build, and control of a novel powered knee and ankle prosthesis.
+My PhD was the design, build, and control of a novel powered knee and ankle prosthesis - that means full development of the entire stack from math to working walking system.
+I outsourced development of the embedded system to Dephy, and procured custom modified motors and machined components from domestic and international manufacturers.
+I did machine a couple components but certainly left the bulk of it to the professionals.
 The technology is based on a series elastic actuator exploiting the biomimetic feature of series elasticity to extend the power delivery capacity of the motor as well as reduce overall energy consumption per stride.
-My process included feeding gait data through dynamic equations in a kinematically clamped manner, to search for the optimal configuration of motor, spring, gear ratio, and eventually also included searching for optimal linkage geometry with the objective of achieving minimal energy consumption for each stride of walking gait.
+My process includes feeding gait data through dynamic equations in a kinematically clamped manner, to search for the optimal configuration of motor, spring, gear ratio.
+Further design refinements then include searching for optimal linkage geometry with the objective of achieving minimal energy consumption for each stride of walking gait.

 Shown here is a simple walking controller based on a finite-state machine.
 It looks at joint torque, angle and velocity to determine where in stride the user is and from there to provide certain gait specific behavior at the joint.

 The papers below describe the design process and hardware in great detail.
 Feel free to explore them can ask questions if you see fit.